saada865/Helmet-Detection-YoloV8/README.md

 (xmin, xmax, ymin, ymax) => after conversion (x, y, h, w)
 ```
 ## Training
-The training of the model can be done rather swiftly the code is provided in the notebook folder,
+The training of the model can be done rather swiftly the code is provided in the Notebooks/helmet-detection-training.ipynb.

+## Inference
-and inference can be taken from the same file as well.
+The inference can be taken from the same file Notebooks/helmet-detection-training.ipynb.

-Sample code
+## Sample code
 ```
 images_path = sorted([i for i in Path(root_images_path).glob("*.png")])
 ```